What Types of Sunglasses Are Available to Me? Why Should I Wear Them?

-Gradient lenses are somewhat specialist.
-They come in single and double gradient.
+Gradient lenses are somewhat special.
+They come in single and double gradients.
 Single gradient lenses are dark on top and lighter on the bottom and are primarily designed for driving.
 The lighter lower part of the lens allows you to see the dashboard more clearly.
-Double-gradient lenses are dark on the top and the bottom and lighter in the middle, and are primarily useful for sailing or skiing, but should never be used for driving.
+Double-gradient lenses are dark on the top and the bottom and lighter in the middle.
+Double-gradient lenses are primarily useful for sailing or skiing but should never be used for driving.

 So, as you can see, the specific type of sunglass lens you should get depends on your lifestyle and your vision.
 For this reason, it is best to purchase your sunglasses from your eye doctor.
 Your eye doctor can make appropriate recommendations and will help you make a decision as to color, tint and whether you need anything special.
 Bear in mind that many modern eyeglass materials actually have good U/V protection built in.
 The tinting on sunglasses has nothing to do with the UV protection but is, rather, to give other benefits such as glare reduction.
 However, many people are still more comfortable wearing actual sunglasses, especially on a bright day.
 Sunglasses can also be a great fashion statement.